-All students begin the course with full participation marks (A+); by contributing actively to class, you will maintain full marks.
-However, a failure to contribute to discussion, complete activities, or adhere to general timeliness-particularly for any hybrid activities in the course-can result in a loss of points at the discretion of the instructor.
-If at any point, you are concerned about the loss of participation points, please reach out to the instructor.
+Additional points might be allocated at teacher discretion for exception participation during synchronous sessions.
+Further, a failure to contribute to discussion, complete activities, or adhere to general timelines in class can result in a loss of points, again at the discretion of the instructor.
+If at any point, you are concerned about your participation points, please reach out to the instructor.
 Communication is key in all things, and even lost points can be regained.